 - other medical conditions like asthma or chronic sinusitis (inflammation of the sinuses)

-Chronic rhinitis is usually categorized into two main groups depending on the underlying cause:
+Medical professionals usually categorize chronic rhinitis into two main groups depending on the underlying cause:

-- Allergic rhinitis (hay fever) is caused by an allergic response to specific allergens, like pollen, dust, or pet dander.
-During an allergic response, your body’s immune system is overreacting to the presence of one of these allergens in the air.
+- Allergic rhinitis: Also known as hay fever, this can occur because of an allergic response to specific allergens, such as pollen, dust, or pet dander.
+During an allergic response, your body’s immune system overreacts to the presence of one of these allergens in the air.

-Chronic non-allergic rhinitis isn’t as common as allergic rhinitis.
-Chronic non-allergic rhinitis represents about one-fourth of all rhinitis cases.
+Chronic nonallergic rhinitis isn’t as common as allergic rhinitis.
+Chronic nonallergic rhinitis represents about 25% of all rhinitis cases.

-If you’re not sure what’s causing your symptoms, a doctor can perform an allergy test called an allergen-specific immunoglobulin E (IgE) antibody test to find out if your symptoms are likely caused by an allergy.
+If you’re not sure what’s causing your symptoms, a doctor can perform an allergy test called an allergen-specific immunoglobulin E (IgE) antibody test.
+This may help determine if an allergy is causing your symptoms.

-Allergic and non-allergic chronic rhinitis have many different causes.
-If your symptoms persist, see a doctor for a proper diagnosis.
+Allergic and nonallergic chronic rhinitis have many different causes.
+If your symptoms don’t go away, you may want to see a doctor for a diagnosis and treatment.

 Causes of allergic rhinitis